 Golf communities have become increasingly popular in recent years and the DAMAC Hills development is among the finest, with its mix of luxury villas, townhouses and apartments, in addition to a hotel and serviced residences.
 Many are built in collaboration with global luxury brands, including Paramount Hotels & Resorts, the Trump Organization (at The Trump Estates) and Radisson Hotel Group.

-For non-golfers, DAMAC Hills featuring apartments for sale with a view also presents a huge array of community amenities and nearly four million square feet of private parkland with sports grounds, stables, lakes and skate park, among other world-class features.
+For non-golfers, DAMAC featuring Damac Hills Apartments for sale with a view also presents a huge array of community amenities and nearly four million square feet of The Park Damac Hills with sports grounds, stables, lakes and skate park, among other world-class features.

-A second DAMAC-built master development, AKOYA villas and apartments for sale in Dubailand, is currently progressing, that will feature the Trump World Golf Club Dubai – built by Tiger Woods Design.
+A second DAMAC-built master development, Akoya Oxygen Vardon, is currently progressing, that will feature the Trump World Golf Club Dubai.
 A beautiful mix of villas and townhouses are set around the course, some with interiors by celebrated design house, from Just Cavalli.